-If you’re a rental property owner in Alabama, being aware of the Alabama Landlord-Tenant laws will protect you as a landlord.
+If you’re a rental property owner in Alabama, being aware of the Alabama Landlord-Tenant laws will protect you as a landlord and help maintain the landlord-tenant relationship with clear guidelines.
 You’ll be able to incorporate a legal due process when dealing with your Alabama renters.

 It will also guide you in being compliant with your landlord responsibilities, as outlined by the state of Alabama.

-Additionally, you’ll also respect your tenants’ rights by virtue of your awareness of the Alabama Landlord-Tenant laws.
-It’s a win-win situation to familiarize yourself with these laws as a landlord.
+Additionally, you’ll also respect your Alabama tenants’ rights by virtue of your awareness of the Alabama Landlord-Tenant laws.
+It’s a win-win situation to familiarize yourself with these laws as a landlord when you rent out your unit.

 Required Landlord Disclosures in Alabama

-Landlords must disclose certain information to tenants in Alabama.
+Landlords must disclose certain information to Alabama tenants in the rental agreement.
 The following are the required disclosures:

 - Nonrefundable Fees

-Unlike other states, Alabama does not have a statute on nonrefundable fees.
-So, if the leasing agreement stipulates nonrefundable fees, it must be followed.
+Unlike other states, Alabama does not have a statute on nonrefundable fees that tenants must pay.
+So, if the rental agreement stipulates nonrefundable fees, it must be followed.

 - Security deposit

 In Alabama, the security deposit laws are more relaxed for landlords.
-They’re not required to furnish a receipt to renters upon receiving the security deposit.
-They’re also not obliged to place the security deposit in an interest-bearing account.
-However, should they wish, they can do so and give the interest to the tenant.
+Landlords are not required to furnish a receipt to tenants upon receiving the security deposit.
+They’re also not obliged to place the deposit in an interest-bearing account.
+However, should Alabama landlords wish to do so, they can do so and give the interest to the tenants.

-If a landlord isn’t able to accomplish this, they can be liable to pay the tenant double the amount of the security deposit.
+If landlords aren’t able to accomplish this, they can be liable to pay the tenant double the amount of the security deposit.

 Under Alabama law, it’s required for landlords to attach an itemized receipt.
 This is to inform the tenant of the details of the partial or non-existent security deposit refund.
-Any damage repairs must be specifically written along with the expense charges.
+Any rental property damage repairs must be specifically written along with the expense charges for the tenant.

 - Rights of Domestic Violence Victims